 Or, Forget the Flowers and Go Bali Big

-Look, if your love is that special to you that you're willing to fork out the dosh for red roses on V Day (they're exxy), why not go even bigger and buy your love a romantic holiday getaway to Bali!
+Look, if your love is that special to you that you're willing to fork out the dosh for red roses on V Day (they're exxy), why not go even bigger and buy your love a romantic holiday getaway!
 We've got some ridic deals going on right now, so you should definitely check those out, too.

 More like this